 Narcotics in Treatment

-As a question of addictive properties, Xanax is hands-down one of the most commonly abused prescription drugs today.
+As a question of addictive properties, Xanax is hands-down a prescription drug that a lot of people routinely abuse.
 Most treatment psychologists, therapists, counselors, and case managers will testify that the tranquilizing properties of benzos like Xanax trigger problematic behaviors in addicts.
 So if we scale back to the root meaning of narcotic (“to make numb”), the term would absolutely include Xanax.
 We’ve also included individual opinions of licensed addiction therapists (see next section).

 Is Xanax Narcotic?
 Input from Psy.D., MFTs, and More

 As a substance abuse treatment center, we battle on the front lines of prescription drug abuse in the US.
 It is not a violation of HIPAA to say that a majority of our clients abuse Xanax in conjunction with their drug of choice.
-Despite its status as a schedule IV controlled substance, Xanax is as widely available as it is abused.
+Despite its status as a schedule IV controlled substance, Xanax is widely available and many people abuse it.
 So, is Xanax narcotic or not?
 We’ve interviewed highly qualified and experienced New Start Recovery staff for their individual opinions on the issue (see below).

 Sara Tousi, M.S.W., ACSW: